A wide variety of renewable raw materials

 Waste and residue raw materials at center stage

-Neste has focused on waste and residue raw materials for over a decade, and in 2021, the share of waste and residues increased to 92% of Neste’s total renewable raw material inputs globally.
+Neste has focused on waste and residue raw materials for over a decade, and they account for over 90% of Neste’s total renewable raw material inputs globally.
 In the mid- to longer term, Neste expects to introduce, e.g. novel vegetable oils derived from advanced, more sustainable agricultural concepts to its raw material portfolio.

 All our refineries producing renewables are technically capable of running on 100% waste and residue raw materials.
 We reached this capability already in 2015.